 Blue sky thinking, practical problem solving and world-class strategies pay dividends when it comes to branding petrol forecourt retail design.

-Within urban areas of our cities, we will see a much smarter use of existing petrol forecourt real estate by operators.
+Within urban areas of our cities, we will see much smarter use of existing petrol forecourt real estate by operators.
 Smaller sites located within the urban retail landscape will place emphasis on branding and design, the quality of the retail shop offer alongside, digital apps and fuel brands.
 Increasingly, the retail brands and store design will come to the front of the platform giving easier access for passing trade.
 Retail spaces will become more attractive both to customers and to a range of high street brands looking for exposure.
-This will include niche and multiple store national retailers.
+This will include niche and multiple stores national retailers.

 When in it comes to what's trending in retail strategies, branding and store design for petrol forecourt operators CampbellRigg listen to consumer needs.